Gustav Eduard von Hindersin: Life

 All this was altered, the whole foot-artillery was reorganized, manoeuvres were instituted, and the smooth-bores were, except for ditch defence, eliminated from the armament of the Prussian fortresses.
 But far more important was his work in connection with the field and horse batteries.
 In 1864 only one battery in four had rifled guns, but by the unrelenting energy of Hindersin the outbreak of the Austro-Prussian War one and a half years later found the Prussians with ten in every sixteen batteries armed with the new weapon.

 The battles of 1866 showed, besides the superiority of the rifled gun, a very marked absence of tactical efficiency in the Prussian artillery, which was almost always outmatched by that of the enemy.
 Hindersin had pleaded, in season and out of season, for the establishment of a school of gunnery; and in spite of want of funds, such a school had already been established.
 After 1866, however, more support was obtained, and the improvement in the Prussian field artillery between 1866 and 1870 was extraordinary, even though there had not been time for the work of the school, to leaven the whole arm.

 Indeed, the German artillery played by far the most important part in the victories of the Franco-Prussian War.
 Hindersin accompanied the king's headquarters as chief of artillery, as he had done in 1866, and was present at Gravelotte, Sedan and the siege of Paris.
 But his work, which was now accomplished, had worn out his physical powers, and he died in 1872 at Berlin.

+Family

+Hindersin married Ida Stelter (1824–1904) on October 8, 1844 in Königsberg.
+The marriage resulted in the following children: